Differentiable Logic Machines: Background

-where $\bar\vpp$ is the current policy parameter, $\omega_t(\vpp)=\frac{\pi_\vpp(a_t|s_t)}{\pi_{\bar\vpp}(a_t|s_t)}$, and clip$(\cdot,\epsilon)$ is the function to clip between $[1-\epsilon,1+\epsilon]$.
-This surrogate objective was motivated as an approximation of that used in \paul{Trust Region Policy Optimization (TRPO)} \citep{SchulmanLevineAbbeelJordanMoritz15}, which was introduced to ensure monotonic improvement after a policy parameter update.
-Some undeniable advantages of PPO over TRPO lies in its simplicity and lower \paul{computational and} sample complexity.
+where $\bar\vpp$ is \paul{the parameter of the policy that generated the training data}, $\omega_t(\vpp)=\frac{\pi_\vpp(a_t|s_t)}{\pi_{\bar\vpp}(a_t|s_t)}$, { the advantage function $\A^{\bar\vpp}$ is estimated with Generalised Advantage Estimation (GAE) \citep{SchulmanMoritzLevineJordanAbbeel16}} and clip$(\cdot,\epsilon)$ is the function to clip between $[1-\epsilon,1+\epsilon]$.
+This surrogate objective was motivated as an approximation of that used in Trust Region Policy Optimization (TRPO) \citep{SchulmanLevineAbbeelJordanMoritz15}, which was introduced to ensure monotonic improvement after a policy parameter update.
+Some undeniable advantages of PPO over TRPO lie in its simplicity and lower computational and sample complexity.